sanfinity-Iot/openremote/Tutorial:-Open-Weather-API-using-HTTP-Agent.md

 1. First lets remove the agent links from the `Weather` asset attributes `temperature` and `humidity`.
    * Go to the edit mode in the `Weather` asset
-   * Uncollapse `humidity`
+   * Expand `humidity`
-   * Click the 'X' on the right of the `Agent link` configuration item Do the same for the temperature asset.
+   * Click the 'X' on the right of the `Agent link` configuration item
+1. Do the same for the temperature asset.

-2. Now we create a custom attribute that will hold the weather data we collect so that we can push the values from there.
-You could also do this from the 'HTTP API Agent' asset or any other asset if that makes more sense to you.
+1. Now we create a custom attribute that will hold the weather data we collect so that we can push the values from there.
+You could also do this from the `HTTP API Agent` asset or any other asset if that makes more sense to you.
-   * Click 'Add attribute' at the bottom of the list of attributes.
+   * Click `Add attribute` at the bottom of the list of attributes.
    * Select custom, select the attribute type `JSON object` and give it a name: `weatherData`.
 Click `Add`
    * Add the configuration item `Agent link`, `Attribute link` and `Read only` by selecting them in the add configuration item dialog and clicking `Add`.
-3. In the `agent link` configuration item add the following, again using the ID from your weather agent:
+3. In the `Agent link` configuration item add the following, again using the ID from your weather agent:
 ```
 {
-  "type": "HttpClientAgentLink",
+  "type": "HttpAgentLink",
   "id": "501p87wK1bhf6Dh2M5ZQZj",
   "queryParameters": {
     "q": [